 2. Define the scope of the 360 degree feedback program

 Establish the purpose and scope of the program.

-Train employees on giving and receiving effective feedback.
+Communicate the program and train employees on giving and receiving effective feedback.

 4. Collect 360 degree feedback

 Use McLean & Company’s online 360 Degree Feedback Tool to collect feedback.